danielgarthur/byzhtml/README.md

 # byzhtml

-A library of custom web components to write Byzantine neumes in HTML.
+A library of custom web components for displaying Byzantine Chant neumes in HTML.

 For more information read the documentation [here](https://danielgarthur.github.io/byzhtml/).